scalar-labs/scalardb/docs/schema-loader-import.md

 | varbinary    | BLOB     | [*2](#warn-data-size) |
 | varchar      | TEXT     | [*2](#warn-data-size) |

 Data types not listed in the above are not supported.
-The typical examples are shown below.
+The following are some common data types that are not supported:

 - bigint unsigned
 - bit(n) (n > 1)